The Leading Independent

 Curriculum

 Tuck’s faculty members generally use a combination of lecture and discussion to convey course material.
-Tuck’s small incoming classes of about 300 MBA students are each divided into four sections who often work together throughout their Fall Term.
+Tuck’s small incoming classes of about 300 MBA students are each divided into four sections who begin their coursework in Summer Term and often work together throughout their Summer/Fall Terms.
 These sections are further divided into study groups of five to six students each.

 Students’ first year is further divided into Summer and Fall terms, and Summer courses and exams conclude in early October before Fall work begins.
 In the spring, students complete the mandatory First-Year Project (FYP), a staple of the Tuck program that puts student’s comprehension of the first-year curriculum to the test through a five-student consulting project undertaken for real businesses.
 Students may propose their own projects or pursue a number of cases provided by the school.